magladko/DTU-notes/Applied AI for entrepreneurs/Lecture 3 - project forming.md

 1. Mention specific data sources and methodologies used for "SUPER HIGH" and "HIGH" ratings.
 2. Ensure consistent definitions for subjective measures (e.g., MID, HIGH) across categories to enhance comparability.

+# C

+Summary:

+Our primary market opportunity, Healthcare Resource Optimizer, focuses on management companies and hospitals.
+Core abilities include advanced data acquisition, processing, predictive analytics, and user interaction.
+To address sector-specific challenges, we prioritize training requirements, customer feedback loops, and compliance in healthcare, and supply chain stability, training, and feedback in transportation and logistics.

+We propose using NIST Cybersecurity Framework and HITRUST for security and compliance, Docker and Kubernetes for deployment, and agile tools like Jira, GitLab, Selenium, and JUnit for agile implementation.

+We developed a comprehensive strategy, including dedicated compliance and security teams, flexible timelines, and continuous improvement sprints.
+This ensures robust security, adherence to regulations, and adaptability to market needs, positioning us well for successful implementation.